 The aim of the course is to form and develop students’ understanding of applied linguistics and language technologies; to facilitate students’ understanding of the interrelated disciplines and applied terminology, obtain theoretical knowledge and encourage its practical application.

-The course emphasises text perception skills and its content processing skills by proficient application of language technology digital tools for the automatic analysis of written and spoken texts.
+The course emphasizes text perception skills and its content processing skills by proficient application of language technology digital tools for the automatic analysis of written and spoken texts.
 In addition, it is aimed at such systemic knowledge attainment which enables students to comprehend language use in various contexts.

-Course objectives: 1. to facilitate the synergy of applied linguistics and language technologies by forming students’ understanding of integrated theoretical, practical, and research skills.
-2. to emphasise the use of the obtained knowledge and established skills in professional contexts, thus encouraging students’ independent and critical thinking, analytical and research skill development.
+• to emphasize the use of the obtained knowledge and established skills in professional contexts, thus encouraging students’ independent and critical thinking, analytical and research skill development.